 Smoking Cessation Counseling

 Smoking is also a very expensive habit.
 On average smokers generally spend nearly $30.24 per week, or about $1600 per year.
 Individuals who quit smoking enjoy many health benefits.
 There are things that might make the process of giving up smoking easier for you, such as transitioning into vaping before giving up completely.
-Hamilton Devices vape equipment could be useful in helping you to quit completely at your own pace.
 These benefits include decrease in frequency of respiratory problems, increase in age of life expectancy, reducing risk of cancer, heart attack and other cardiovascular disease.

 There are many resources available to help eliminate this toxic habit.
 Suffolk County residents can take advantage of the free smoking cessation classes offered by the Suffolk County Department of Health Services.
 Other options to quit include nicotine patches, gums and sprays, hypnosis and prescription medications which only should be taken if advised by a health care provider.